 You can then save space that would have been otherwise taken up so you can truly maximise your caravan space.
 Before choosing a model, you should measure your bathroom to see if it will actually fit.
 If your bathroom is on the smaller side, then a more portable model will be suitable.

 You want to ensure that you keep the rail as far away from water as possible to avoid any damage.
 Ideally, it would be out the way of the walkway; otherwise, you may accidentally bump into it when it’s on.

-When deciding on a unit, you need to ensure that you buy one that has enough capacity for your needs and can hold enough items of clothes.
+When deciding on a unit, you need to ensure that you buy one that has enough capacity for your needs and can hold enough items of clothes or towels.
 You should consider how many towels you expect to hang at any one time.

 Once you calculate this, you can understand which unit is best for you.
 Buying one that’s too small isn’t the end of the world, but it can just create a hassle where you have to swap towels in and out.

 Unlike a traditional clothes airer, the power source for your towel rail is important because you need to understand if you have the necessary type of power.

 The main types of power source are electric heating element or a hydronic heater.
 However, a hydronic system is usually found in homes because it uses hot water which uses thermal energy to heat the bars on your towel rail.
 This is extremely expensive and highly unlikely to be present onboard even the highest tech caravan.

 This makes an electric heating element the best option.
 This works by passing electricity through a resistor which then converts it into heat which then causes heat to pass through the bars and heat the items that you place on the rail.
 This is the most common type of power source amongst towel rails.

 Heated towel rails are a popular way of drying the items that a portable washing machine’s spin cycle hasn’t fully dried.